 You can buy almost anything at Costco and you can do it in bulk.
 However, since 1995, the company has also been selling gasoline.
 Costco fuel is considered a Top Tier gas, and it is also a Kirkland Signature product, which carries even more promise.

 The best part about buying fuel at Costco is the savings you receive.
 Sure, you have to have a membership to fill up, but you can save up to 20 cents a gallon in some places.
 That cost savings is going to add up over time.

 READ MORE: Why Is Costco Gas So Cheap?

 For decades, Mobil has been one of the leading suppliers of Top Tier gasoline.
 To make things even better, in 1999, the company merged with Exxon to become Exxon Mobil.
 Now, the provider is one of the largest in the world.

 The secret in its fuel is what’s called Mobil Synergy.
-This unique formula contains nine various additives.
-In the fuel, you will gain a corrosion inhibitor, a friction modifier, three detergents and more, all working together to ensure a healthy, happy engine.
+This unique formula contains nine additives, including a corrosion inhibitor, a friction modifier, three detergents, and more, all working together to ensure a healthy, happy engine.

 In 1879, Chevron hit the market.
-The company also became well-known for having commercials with the talking car.
+The company also became well-known for having commercials with a talking car.

-However, what’s behind the fuel that’s used is what’s important.
+However, the important part is what’s behind the fuel.
 Chevron uses Techron, which is a proprietary blend of fuel additives.
 The company guarantees that these additives work together to prevent carbon buildup and break down anything that is currently in the engine.